jasonmm/compojure-wiki/Interactive-Development-with-Compojure.md

-# Using Vars
+# Interactive Development with Compojure

-Another method is to setup your routes in a way that it always references the `var` and not the value of the symbol.
+One method for interactive development is to setup your routes in a way that it always references the `var` and not the value of the symbol.
 We can accomplish this by using the var-quote `#'` instead of the quote when passing our routes.

 ```clojure
 => (use 'ring.adapter.jetty)